Biden halts border wall building after Trump’s final surge

 Since 2012, after construction of a double wall at the park, the Border Patrol has opened a gate many weekends for up to 10 people at a time to exchange words with those in Mexico.

-The latest sprint of construction there is part of a $101 million contract to SLSCO Ltd. to build 14 miles (22 kilometers) in San Diego with Homeland Security appropriations.
+SLSCO Ltd. of Galveston, Texas, won contracts to build double walls blanketing 14 miles (22 kilometers) in San Diego.
+Company spokeswoman Liz Rogers said work at Friendship Park is separate and done by another company.

-SLSCO, based in Galveston, Texas, didn’t immediately respond to a request for comment Thursday.

-At issue before the Supreme Court on Feb.
-22 is billions of dollars that plaintiffs say was wrongly transferred from the Defense Department after Congress denied the money that Trump sought, triggering a 35-day government shutdown in 2017.
+The Supreme Court is scheduled to hear arguments next month on whether the government’ illegally diverted billions of dollars from the Defense Department to build the wall after Congress denied money that Trump sought, triggering a 35-day government shutdown in 2017.

 It is unclear if Biden will adopt Trump’s position before the Supreme Court.
 The government’s brief is due Feb.
 11.

-Note: This story has been corrected to show that border wall contractor SLSCO Ltd. says another company is doing the work at Friendship Park in San Diego.